mrdotballard/RubiksCube/README.md

 # RubiksCube

-Code to represent rotations to the faces of a Rubiks cube, as visualised on www.rubiks-cube-solver.com.
+Code to represent rotations to the faces of a Rubiks cube, as visualised on www.rubiks-cube-solver.com, written in C#.

 To Run:
 1) Clone repository into Visual Studio and build and run for an output to the console